 It was also during his time there, in 1975, that he was involved in one of two plane crashes that rocked the wrestling world.
 Hart proved himself not only a great friend during the ordeal but also a true hero in the face of tragedy.
 Take the time to read about this incident here, where Hart himself recounts the horrific event.

-Gary Hart would leave a year later, heading to Big Time Wrestling, the NWA affiliated promotion in the Texas market that would soon become World Class Championship Wrestling.
+Gary Hart would leave a year later, heading to Big Time Wrestling, the NWA-affiliated promotion in the Texas market that would soon become World Class Championship Wrestling.

-He initially took on the job as booker and helped to turn the company into a giant in the ’80s professional wrestling game.
+He initially took on the job as booker and helped turn the company into a giant in the ’80s professional wrestling game.

-Hart saw the drawing power of the Von Erich brothers and knew that if he kept a steady flow of villains for them, they would continue to thrive.
+Hart saw the Von Erich brothers’ drawing power and knew that if he kept a steady flow of villains for them, they would continue to thrive.
 He started this by pitting them against their most prevalent and long-time rivals, the Fabulous Freebirds.